-One such logo was the cross, especially for Christians fighting in the First Crusades, which puts the cross as one of the earliest heraldic ensigns.
-Military divisions of Christian nations would distinguish themselves with specific variations and/or colours of the cross.
+One such logo was the cross, especially for Franks fighting in the Crusades, which puts the cross as one of the earliest heraldic ensigns.
+Military divisions would distinguish themselves with specific variations and/or colours of the cross.

 Welcome to the muddled world of heraldry!

 Alternative spellings of fitched are fitchy and the French fichée.
-Many heraldic terms have alternative spellings and this is NOT designed to flummox the uninitiated.
-There is no secret society of heraldologist boffins who want to keep their subject known to just an elite few.
-On the contrary; heraldry, by definition, is meant to advertise information about the arms bearer.
+Many heraldic terms have alternative spellings, which is NOT designed to flummox the uninitiated.
+There is no secret society of heraldologists who want to keep their subject known to just an elite few.
+On the contrary; the whole point of heraldry is to advertise.

 Heraldry took off in the Middle Ages in France at a time when there was little consensus of spelling (in French or English).
-Who knows, maybe fitchy, which means the cross is shaped like a sword so it can be thrust of fixed into the ground as a makeshift shrine or marker, was originally supposed to be fixy and the spelling mistake has stuck ever since.
+Who knows, maybe the fitchy cross, which is fixed into the ground, was originally fixy, and the spelling mistake has been fixed ever since.

 Most cross names are self-explanatory, for example the Fleur-de-lis Cross.

 See Alphabetical Index of Crosses for a complete list.
 Well OK, maybe the list is not complete, but we have over 2,000 entries so there's a good chance you'll find what you're looking for.

 The number of different heraldic ordinaries and charges fill several volumes of heraldic reference books, some of which no doubt are featured in the random advertisements placed on this page by Google Ads.